Just how important is body language in public speaking and presenting?

 – Bend your knees and jump as high as you can

-As you land back on your feet take a few moments to notice just how good it feels to be back on your feet stable and grounded with a renewed sense of energy.
+As you land back on your feet take a few moments to notice just how good it feels to be back on your feet.

-If you can’t do it immediately before you speak then take the time to do so whenever you can before-hand and take that feeling with you.
+If you can’t do it just before you speak, do so whenever you can before-hand and take the feeling with you.

 2) Walk on fire

-As I was already focusing on the idea that I was walking across a bed of cool moss in my mind my mantra for the short time I was walking across the coals was ‘cool moss…cool moss’; followed by ‘Yes, yes, yes, yes’.
+Focusing on the idea that I was walking across a bed of cool moss, my mantra as I was walking across the coals was, ‘cool moss…cool moss’; followed by ‘Yes, yes, yes, yes’.

-Holding my body in a strong, confident and purposeful stance was key to supporting my focus, the language I used in my internal dialogue and therefore my results.
+Holding my body in a strong, confident and purposeful stance was key to supporting my focus It also helped the language I used in my internal dialogue and therefore my results.